chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 }
 ```

-Result: Same GFLOPS and latency as the non-coalesced version with 4 elements per thread.
+Result: Around the same GFLOPS and latency as the non-coalesced version with 4 elements per thread.

-Wait, what?
-After all that work, performance was identical?
-This seemed counterintuitive until I realized: even with coalescing, each thread was only doing 1 operation, reducing computational intensity.
+Even with coalescing, each thread was only doing 1 operation, reducing computational intensity.

 Turns out you can combine both strategies: coalesced memory access and having each thread process multiple elements:
 **global** void vectorAddOptimized(float *d_a, float *d*b, float \_d_output, int n) {
 int tid = blockIdx.x * blockDim.x + threadIdx.x;